 Entity Conversion: A company may elect to convert from a C corporation to an S corporation or limited liability company, or vice versa.
 We prepare the valuation of the company’s stock that is used to support the relevant tax calculations.

 IRC 409A: Private companies often issue deferred compensation (e.g., stock or stock options) to management and key employees.
 We estimate the fair value of the company’s stock and/or stock options to support the company’s tax position and ensure compliance with IRC rules.

 Private company management and boards may seek to understand the value of the company as they consider strategic alternatives such as the potential sale of the company, a buy-in of a partner/minority interest, and/or analysis of growth scenarios.
 Rockport effectively works with the company to customize and deliver valuation analyses that provides insight and support for the company’s strategy and point of view on value.

 Private company owners and investors engage law firms to protect their interests that are subject to a dispute or in litigation.
 Rockport supports the efforts of the attorney and their client to construct credible and relevant valuations and analyses.
 We may serve the client in the background building valuation models and/or financial analyses, or front and center as an expert witness presenting a credible case for our point of view on valuation.

-Banks and other lenders may seek a third-party valuation of a business and/or business interest prior to the issuance of capital.
-Rockport prepares reports that present our independent valuation opinion, which serves the institution with a reasonable basis for providing capital.
+Banks and other capital providers may seek a third-party valuation of a business and/or business interest prior to the issuance of capital.
+Rockport prepares reports and analyses that present our independent valuation opinion, which serves the institution with a reasonable basis for providing capital.